H-W-Huang/FedServing/README.md

 5. Tensorflow 1.12.2

-## Turth discovery
+## Truth discovery

-To do turth discovery, enter `combiner_sgx` and run the following command:
+To do truth discovery, enter `combiner_sgx` and run the following command:

 ```bash
 ./run.sh